qoala/InvisibleInc-CommunityBugFixes/FIXES.md

     facing.
   * **Campaign Option**: enable/disable fix
   * **Credit**: Qoalabear, Cyberboy2000
+* Holoprojector sound through walls
+  * Most sounds do not alert guards (notable exception: K&O turrets firing).
+However, the sound "continuously" emitted by a deployed holoprojector in a 1 tile radius does alert guards.
+    In universe, this might be explained as the guard takes a closer look at the mobile pallet and realizes that it's a hologram.
+This doesn't make as much sense if a guard hears the projector from the other side of a wall.
+  * Separately, the sound is not checked when the projector is initially deployed (though any guard that can see the projector being deployed is alerted by sight).
+This is left unfixed, otherwise the holoprojector could be thrown and picked up in a single turn as a targetted sound distraction.
+  * **Fix**: If the guard could not see the projector after turning to face it, the
+  * **Campaign Option**: Choose guards hearing a projector through a wall to:
+    * be alerted and investigate it (vanilla)
+    * investigate it (default)
+    * ignore it
+  * **Credit**: Qoalabear
 * Sleeping guards notice TAG
   * When a KOed guard wakes up, they investigate the location of their most recent attack (including attacks received while KOed).
 This includes an attack with a TAG pistol, even though TAG pistol